BrennanOwYong/BrennanOwYong/README.md

 ![Exploring](https://img.shields.io/badge/Status-Exploring-534AB7?style=flat&labelColor=EEEDFE&color=534AB7)

 I'm experimenting with Bubble Lab to turn natural language processing (NLP) into idempotent workflows (safe to retry without duplicating effects).
+Added AST-based tool detection over regex for more reliable entity and workflow parsing during visualisation and in-chat UI for highly sensitive actionstriggered by agent but sandboxed away from agent.
+Agent calls tool to let you do something highly sensitive but never seens anything about it in rest or in-transit.
+Convenience and security together, not a tradeoff.

 The aim: run predictable steps as code and call agents only when reasoning is needed.
 Fewer model calls, lower token costs, and more reliable execution.